awish44/know_b4_u_go/README.md

 # KNOW-B4-U-GO
 Have you ever stayed at an Airbnb?
-Did research on the place you were staying before booking?
+Did research on where you're staying before booking?
 Had to click through multiple different sites to find all the answers you were looking for?

 That’s where Know-B4-U-Go comes in!
 Filling a whitespace in the market where you can go to one site and gain a holistic perspective of where you want to travel (Airbnb pricing by neighborhood, crime data, comments sentiment analysis, & where to eat).